mendix/docs/content/en/docs/appstore/modules/database-connector-mx10.md

 Connect to Microsoft SQL, MySQL, PostgreSQL, Oracle, and Snowflake (Beta support from [Studio Pro 10.10](/releasenotes/studio-pro/10.10/)) databases with the [External Database Connector](https://marketplace.mendix.com/link/component/219862).

 {{% alert color="info" %}}
-If using Studio Pro 10.12, please make sure to use latest version 3.0.0 [External Database Connector](https://marketplace.mendix.com/link/component/219862)
+If you are using Studio Pro 10.12, please make sure to use the latest version 3.0.0 [External Database Connector](https://marketplace.mendix.com/link/component/219862).
 {{% /alert %}}

 {{% alert color="info" %}}